 Retention rates from the TOM system will be provided at the beginning of each school year to the faculty member who will use that data to set goals to increase retention.
 During the faculty member's formal evaluation period, a review of the data will take place.

-The plan is revised as needed based on annual data.
+The plan is evaluated annually by administration and faculty and revised as needed based on annual data.

 RETENTION RESULTS SHARED WITH FACULTY AND STAFF